When it comes to coffee in Austin, there’s definitely no shortage.

 Brew & Brew has a promise that’s basic but brilliant: good beans, good beers.
 And there’s not just a focus on quality at this East Side establishment; with a full espresso bar and 38 beers on tap, they’ve got quantity covered, too.
 Drop in for some coffee, try out their made-from-scratch syrups, and watch the ModBar modular espresso machine—what they call the future of espresso—in action.
 In a hurry?
 Never fear.
 If you’re dashing in between shows, you can stop by this spot on San Marcos St. for bottles, cans and growlers to go.
 Whatever your situation, trust us: Wright Bros. is the right spot.

-With a sprawling yard and array of picnic tables, Cenote is a charming, relaxed spot on East Cesar Chavez with a passion for serving high-quality food and drinks.
+Recently moved to a new location, Cenote is a charming, relaxed spot with a passion for serving high-quality food and drinks.
 Stop by for some fair trade, local coffee from Cuvée, or to enjoy some beer or wine come happy hour.
 There’s also a full menu that’s got you covered from breakfast to dinner, meaning you can drop by Cenote and enjoy the most important meal of the day…and by that, we mean all of them.

 Photo Credit: once over coffee bar / facebook